How To Do Everything Better

 How To Shuck Oysters

 What could be more romantic than a bottle of wine and some fresh-shucked oysters on the half-shell?
 But shucking oysters isn’t as easy as it looks.
 You’ll need to practice your technique before you’ll be good enough to compete with the pros at the Prince Edward Island International Shellfish Festival, held each September on the Charlottetown waterfront.
-This year, the festival will be held September 14 – 17, 2023.
+This year, the festival will be held in Charlottetown, Prince Edward Island, September 19-22, 2024.

 “To really enjoy an oyster, it has to be well-shucked.
 This means that it is free from grit, and that it has been totally loosened from the cup, or the bottom half of the shell” says two-time Canadian champion shucker, John Bil.
 “Your job will be easier if you buy ‘choice’ or ‘fancy’ grade oysters.
 These indicate the shape of the shell, not its size.
 The shape should be more rounded and even.”